Euthanasia Becomes More Mainstream in Canada – United States, Next?

 Canadians are expressing outrage over the increased normalization of medical-assisted suicide in the country’s single-payer system.

-Several reports have come forward of loved ones being pressured into suicide by either a physician or nurse practitioner, a practice known colloquially as “medical assistance in dying” or MaID.
+Numerous families have reported physicians and nurse practitioners pressuring loved ones into suicide through a practice known colloquially as “medical assistance in dying” or MAID.

 Children’s Author, Vets, Babies